davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 anomaly in terms of position and volume [@fig:context], and also have a firm geodynamic basis as such [@Burkett2009].

 The stalled slab hypothesis has provided an explanation for the limited Neogene volcanism and low modern crustal heat flow observed in the Coast Ranges, neither of which can correspond the shallow emplacement of asthenosphere within a slab window [@Brocher1999; @Erkan2008].
-These observations can also be explained by the formation of the slab window beneath a thick pre-existing mantle lithosphere attached to the continental margin.
+These observations can also be explained by the interaction of the slab window with the base of a pre-existing mantle lithosphere domain attached to the continental margin, such as the Cretaceous-underplated lithospheric duplexes envisioned in Scenario **C**.
-The underplated of such a domain during the Cretaceous is consistent with the tectonic evolution of southern California.
 Based on the geologic and geodynamic factors discussed above, we reject the stalled slab as a potential mechanism for underplating the mantle lithosphere beneath the central Coast Ranges.

 ## Thermal events recorded by xenolith petrology